OPEC development fund raises $1 bln with first ever bond

 It is a label that has a growing appeal for investors increasingly looking to use their resources in more environmentally and socially-beneficial ways.

-The OPEC Fund said central banks and other types of "official" institutions accounted for 62% of the bond's buyers.
-Banks made up 19%, with asset managers and insurance and pension funds accounting for almost all the rest.
+The OPEC Fund's Head of Funding, Martine Mills Jansen, said said that central banks from the Middle East, Europe and Asia and other types of "official" institutions, including from the United States, accounted for 62% of the bond's buyers.

-Geographically, it said that just over half of the buyers were from the Europe, Middle East and Africa region, 27% from Asia-Pacific and 21% from North America.
+Commercial banks made up another 19%, asset managers and insurance and pension funds accounted for almost all the rest, while geographically overall, 52% of the buyers were from the Europe, Middle East and Africa region, 27% from Asia-Pacific and 21% were from North America.

+Mills Jansen said the OPEC Fund now planned to issue a dollar-denominated bond every year to build what bankers call a 'curve', something which helps gauge borrowing costs.

+It may also do "opportunistic" smaller deals alongside it in smaller markets and potentially other currencies.
+"The beauty of having a transaction out there is that you have something to build on," she said.

 (Reporting by Marc Jones Editing by Tomasz Janowski)